 - 1 teaspoon pure vanilla extract

-- 3 eggs at room temperature
+- 3 large eggs at room temperature

 - 1 teaspoon grated lemon zest

-- 1 cup blueberries rinsed and dried (if frozen, thawed and drained)
+- 1 cup blueberries rinsed and dried

 - Fresh blueberries